mollikka/ConversationStarter/README.md

 Conversation Starter is developed for my own projects and for the needs of my team.
 Since the scope of the tool is quite limited and not targeted at a second party, the main requirement is to have something working fast.

-The code is available *as is* on GitHub.
 Feel free to use output generated using the tool without attribution.
-If you distribute a version of Conversation Starter, please link back to the [GitHub project page](https://github.com/mollikka/ConversationStarter/).
+See LICENCE for exact rules.